domsim1/ghoul/docs/learn.md

 ## Use

-In ghoul you can break up code into files, to consume a file within your script the keyword `use` is used.
-The file path can be absulute or relevent.
-In addition, interal libraries such as `Math` or `Request` can be loaded using `use`.
-Note that a consumed file is loaded into global scope, a file will fail to load if you have declaration collisions.
+In Ghoul you can break up code into files.
+To consume a file within your script, the keyword `use` is used.
+The file path can be absolute or relative.
+In addition, internal libraries such as `Math`, `Request`, or `RL` (Raylib) can be loaded using `use`.
+Note that a consumed file is loaded into global scope - a file will fail to load if you have declaration collisions.

 Example: